umigv/CV-Onboarding/README.md

 3) Make sure you fill out the Google form at the start of each meeting [this check in](https://forms.gle/yRPz1u5exbgAoyWV6)
 4) We will add you to the dropbox on this Sunday's meeting
 5) Common errors section added under tutorials
-6) *Note:* if you rush through setting up your python environment and do it improperly, it may cause difficult to debug errors later on
+6) *Note:* if you rush through setting up your python environment and do it improperly, it may cause difficult to debug errors later on and may require totally restarting

 Hi everyone!
 Welcome to the team.
 Please go through onboarding sections that you have been assigned to get you prepared for the year.
 Please complete [this check in](https://forms.gle/yRPz1u5exbgAoyWV6) at the beginning of each meeting.